 When paired, RainMaker2 with ClimateSmart™ operates reliably during extended cloudy periods, enables pumping during the afternoon and evening for increased irrigation effectiveness, and drives high-pressure sprinkler irrigation systems directly without the need to install expensive water tanks.

-For example, SunCulture’s AgOptimized soil sensors and internet-connected weather stations allow the company to provide customers with weather forecasts and precision irrigation timing alerts by SMS, as well as alert farmers if they need to apply more fertilizer to their farm.
+For example, SunCulture’s AgOptimised soil sensors and internet-connected weather stations allow the company to provide customers with weather forecasts and precision irrigation timing alerts by SMS, as well as alert farmers if they need to apply more fertiliser to their farm.

 “Our vision is to build a world where people take control of their environment in rewarding, sustainable ways,” said Samir Ibrahim, SunCulture’s Chief Executive Officer and Co-Founder.

-SF has worked with SunCulture since 2016 to develop and test its model and provided strategic input on distribution and partnership strategies.
+SF has worked with SunCulture – who are also supported by DFID – since 2016 to develop and test its model and provided strategic input on distribution and partnership strategies.
 With these new product announcements we are excited to continue supporting the company as they expand operations into new markets and scale its impact.